Shruti0730/passwordHashingJC/README.md

 1. C:/> SET PORT=8088
 2. Use the Control Panel to set a System or User variable for PORT.
 Remember to reopen your cmd window after doing this.

+## Test Cases
+**Test cases are uploaded as excel spread sheet which cover positive, negative and edge case scenarios.

+## Defects
+** Defects are created under issues tab and marked it as prioriry in order to sort it easily